AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

      - Description
    * - Optimization_Goal
      - 1 = NPC / 0 = Operation cost
-     - It allows to switch between a NPC-oriented optimization and a NON-ACTUALIZED Operation
+     - It allows to switch between an NPC-oriented optimization and a NON-ACTUALIZED Operation
    * - MILP_Formulation
      - 1 = MILP / 0 = LP
-     - It allows to swtich between a MILP (for monodirectional energy flows) and LP formulation
+     - It allows to switch between a MILP (for monodirectional energy flows) and LP formulation

 Technology Parameters
 ----------------------